 So we have a button here for our comms or whatever you want to use it for, but real quick.
 I did get multiple steering wheels, so i could show you how to pick out the correct steering wheel for your application.
 So let me show you real quick.
 Now there are five main things you should look for when picking out a steering wheel, i'm gon na quickly cover them, starting with materials.

 Now for most track cars, you're gon na want a steering wheel.
 That has good grip and suede gives you that grip.
 But there are situations like with drifting where you might want the wheel to slip through your hands and leather gives you some grip, and it also gives you some slip and actually prefer leather for drifting.
 But for our wheel to wheel racing we're gon na be using suede next, we have shape and steering wheels come in all different shapes, but there are two common ones: the round one and the cut off bottom for most applications, you're, probably going to want the round.
+One especially if you're, making more than 180 degree turns with the steering wheel, but if your car is really tight and there's not a lot of leg room, you might need a cut off bottom to give you more leg room, that's not a problem with our car.
+So we're going with a round one: next we have the diameter of the wheel.
+The stock wheel is 380 millimeters in diameter, and our aftermarket wheel is 350 millimeters in diameter.
+So definitely a lot smaller.

 Now, a smaller steering wheel is more sensitive.
 So for every degree you turn the steering wheel, you're going to turn the car more with a smaller wheel than with a bigger wheel.
 The downside is with a smaller wheel.
 You have a little bit more steering effort.